 If you suddenly get sore, bright pink nipples after you have been feeding without problems for a while, you might have an infection known as thrush.
 Ask for help to check that your baby is latched on properly, and make an appointment with your GP.
-You can obtain more information on breastfeeding and thrush from www.breastfeedingnetwork.org.uk

-You and your baby will both need treatment.
-You can easily give thrush to each other, so if your baby has it in their mouth they will need oral gel and you will still need some cream for your nipples to stop it spreading to you.
+You can obtain more information on breastfeeding and thrush from www. breastfeedingnetwork.org.uk so if your baby has it in their mouth they will need oral gel and you will still need some cream for your nipples to stop it spreading to you.
 You may want to ask your pharmacist for advice.
 Some antifungal creams can be bought over the counter from a pharmacy.